-NATO has responded to this changed security environment by enhancing its deterrence and defence posture, including with a forward presence in the eastern part of the Alliance, while remaining open to political dialogue with Russia.
+NATO has responded to this changed security environment by enhancing its deterrence and defence posture, while remaining open to political dialogue with Russia.

 At the Warsaw Summit in July 2016, NATO Heads of State and Government made clear that the nature of the Alliance's relations with Russia will be contingent on a clear, constructive change in Russia's actions that demonstrates compliance with international law and its international commitments.
 Until then, we cannot return to "business as usual".